TedHusted/awake/awake.md/awake.md

 Her voice softens, almost a whisper.
 “We’re strong, but even the strongest need someone to lean on.”

-Mi-young reaches across the table, placing a hand over Soo-jin’s.
+Mi-young reaches across the table.
+She places a hand over Soo-jin’s.
 “Then maybe we lean on each other.
 If we’re going to be their shadows, we might as well share the burden.
 We’re stronger together, don’t you think?”

-For the first time that day, Soo-jin smiles warmly, genuine gratitude in her eyes.
+For the first time that day, Soo-jin smiles warmly.
+There is genuine gratitude in her eyes.
 “You’re right.
 Thank you, Mi-young.”

-The two women sit in companionable silence for a moment, sipping their tea as the cherry blossoms outside sway gently, a rare moment of peace in lives overshadowed by duty.
+The two women sit in companionable silence for a moment.
+They sip hot tea as the cherry blossoms outside sway gently.
+It is a rare moment of peace in lives overshadowed by duty.

-###
+***

 The brightly lit Kangwon Room at Unit 42 barely holds the large conference table.
 On one end, red and blue folders with white lettering are placed neatly at four places.
 The walls are lined with screens displaying workflow diagrams, use cases, and value streams.